cduan2020/LocalizedControl/README.md

 `driverplacement.m`: An exmaple of applying the gradient-based greedy algorithm for driver placement (Algorithm 2) to a BA random network with Laplacian dynamics.

-run_kuromoto_control.m: An exmaple of local control design and dynamical simulation for a Kuramoto oscillator network.
+`Kuromoto`: Folder containing code for local control design and dynamical simulation on a Kuramoto oscillator network.

-run_power_control.m: An exmaple of local control design and dynamical simulation for the dynamics of a synthetic Texas power grid.
+`Power grid`: Folder containing code for local control design and dynamical simulation on the dynamics of a synthetic Texas power grid.

-run_epidemic_control.m: An exmaple of local control design and dynamical simulation for epidemic spreading dynamics over the global airline transportation network.
+`Epidemics`: Folder containing code for local control design and dynamical simulation on the epidemic spreading dynamics over the global airline transportation network.

-Brainnet: Folder containing code for local control design and dynamical simulation on the brain network.
+`Brainnet`: Folder containing code for local control design and dynamical simulation on the whole brain network.